drewvlaz/grade-checker-script/README.md

 # grade-checker-script

 ## Dependencies
-1. Selenium
+1. Requests
-    * To interact with the chrome webdriver
+    * To get the grades
 2. BeautifulSoup
     * To parse the html source code
 3. Yagmail